lemon07r/LoM_en/README.md

 ### Ending Slides

 Ending slides in Chinese are presented in a vertical format.
 While these haven been translated, they're unreadable since English naturally takes up more screen real estate.
 The translations for these are in `Endings` folder, should you want to read.
 Of course, do not read them beforehand unless you want spoilers.
-It's entirely possible that there are several variations of these slides, but I haven't played through them yet.

 As of `1.0.5000.2`, not all romance routes have been completed by the devs.
 As far as I'm aware these are the ones in game.